BBpezsgo/Interpreter/README.md

 > For brainfuck, if you specify zero the HEAP will not be initialized and wherever you try to access it, it will not compile.

 > [!NOTE]
-> Because of how HEAP represented in brainfuck, its size can't be larger than 126.
+> Because of how HEAP represented, its size can't be larger than 126.

 - `--no-nullcheck` Disables null check generation when dereferencing a pointer